xdoko01/pgRPG/pyrpg/README.md

   - this will have effect on projectiles that are using `Temporary` - how to solve this?

 ### Processor has its prerequisities as part of the Processor class
-  - later when processors/systems are defined as part of quest, we can check those dependencies
+  - later when processors/systems are defined as part of scene, we can check those dependencies
   - create new wrapping function that is putting processors into the world - with every put there is check if dependency is kept